nickbearman/confident-spatial-analysis-qgis/README.md

-# Confident Spatial Analysis I QGIS
+# Confident Spatial Analysis in QGIS

 Material for 1 day course on Confident Spatial Analysis in QGIS.